 Your study materials are designed to support your learning and are central to your studies.
 You also have the option to attend a local Recognised Teaching Centre for additional support.

-You will receive module guides that take you systematically through the module topics, complete with learning activities (with feedback) and guidance on assessment.
+The module guides take you systematically through the module topics, complete with learning activities (with feedback) and guidance on assessment.

 Laws VLE

 The VLE is integral to your study experience, providing: